 Permanent Magnet (PMDC) Brushed

-PMDC motors are the most commonly used brushed DC motor type.
-Permanent magnets produce the stator field.
-The rotating armature is made up of steel laminations with slots that hold copper windings.
-Thes windings are attached to a copper cylinder called the commutator.
-One disadvantage is that the magnets can lose their magnetic properties over time.
-These motors respond to changes in voltage quickly because the stator field is always constant.
+PMDC, the most commonly used brushed DC motor type, have permanent magnets that produce the stator field.
+The rotating armature is made up of steel laminations with slots that hold copper windings, which are attached to a copper cylinder called the commutator.
+They respond to changes in voltage quickly because the stator field is always constant.

 Wound Field Brushed

 The magnetic field for brush-type wound-field DC motors is produced by wire-wound poles on the stator.
 Current passing through the windings produces the magnetic field.
 The armature is similar to that on a permanent magnet motor.
 There are three types of wound-field DC motors, which define the technique used for producing the magnetic field: series-wound, shunt-wound, and compound and stabilized shunt-wound.

 The field winding connects in series with the armature winding.
 They are ideally suited for high-torque applications.
 Motor speed varies widely with a change of load, which causes the motor to overspeed when unloaded.
 Applications include metal rolling and traction drives.